lu1w/cribbage/README.md

 # cribbage

-COMP30020 Project 1, 2024 Sem 2, the University of Melbourne.
+2024 Sem 2 COMP30020 Project 1, the University of Melbourne, assignment grade: 95/100.

 This project provides predicates that assist players in determining the scoring situation and developing strategy during the card game "Cribbage".